justanotherfoundry/freemix-glyphsapp/README.md

 ### Jump to Alternate

-- In the edit view, use this script to “jump” back and forth (or to circle) between alternate glyphs such as one, one.lf and one.tosf.
+In the edit view, use this script to “jump” back and forth (or to circle) between alternate glyphs such as one, one.lf and one.tosf.

+### Make Backup Layer

+Same as the “Copy” button on the Layers palette but as a script.
+Because I really want a keyboard shortcut for this.
+Without a keyboard shortcut this script is completely useless.
+Sorry.

 ### Remove Backup Layers